evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/imp.rst

    There are a number of other caveats:

+   If a module is syntactically correct but its initialization fails, the first :keyword:`import` statement for it does not bind its name locally, but does store a (partially initialized) module object in ``sys.modules``.
+To reload the module you must first :keyword:`import` it again (this will bind the name to the partially initialized module object) before you can :func:`reload` it.

    When a module is reloaded, its dictionary (containing the module's global variables) is retained.
 Redefinitions of names will override the old definitions, so this is generally not a problem.
 If the new version of a module